illuap/Philips-Hue-iot-app/readme.txt

 The additional feature with Google Vision API was not able to be completed because it uses https and we could not figure out how to work with SSL.
-Instead we have created a replacement additional feature:
+Instead we have created a replacement additional feature: user can create a copy of a group with the same name and lights